Back to Blog

 3. Cost of a bridging loan

-Bridging loans cost more than a standard mortgage, and the total is made up of more than just interest.
+Bridging loans cost more than a standard mortgage, and the total includes more than just interest.

-One of the biggest cost drivers are valuation and legal fees.
-Beyond these, arrangement fees vary by lender, typically 1-2% of the loan amount.
+One of the biggest cost drivers is valuation and legal fees.
+Beyond these, arrangement fees vary by lender and typically range from 1-2% of the loan amount.
 Some lenders also charge an application fee.

 Overseas buyers should also include the 2% SDLT surcharge for non-UK residents, which is added to standard Stamp Duty rates.
-For a £400,000 purchase, that’s an extra £8,000.
+For a £400,000 purchase, that is an extra £8,000.

 If your income or assets are in another currency, consider the FX risk as well.
 Changes in the pound’s value over 6-12 months can significantly affect what you pay back in your local currency.